google/ioweb2015/README.md

 and navigating to http://localhost:8080.

 `serve:dist` runs the app in `prod` mode by default.
-You can change that by modifying the same env var as with other `serve` tasks.
+You can change that by providing the `--env` argument as with other `serve` tasks.
 For instance:

   ```
+  # run in stage instead of prod
-  APP_ENV=stage gulp serve:dist
+  gulp serve:dist --env stage
   ```

 ### Deploying